-Phthalates Damage Fertility And IVF Success
+Can Phthalates Harm Fertility And IVF Success?

-The key to keeping your exposure low could be through keeping a check on certain foods in your diet.
-One interesting study demonstrated how after just five days of a vegetarian diet - and withdrawal of personal care products - urinary levels of the break-down products of phthalates dropped markedly.
-The study suggest that people may be able to lower their phthalate levels by cutting their intake of fatty foods like meat and dairy foods.
+An interesting study (5) demonstrated how after just five days of a home-made vegetarian diet - and withdrawal of personal care products - urinary levels of the break-down products of phthalates dropped markedly.
+This study suggests that phthalate levels may drop radically, and quickly, when intake of pre-packaged and fatty foods such as meat and dairy foods are cut.

 "Behavioral domains adversely associated with prenatal exposure to LMW phthalates in our study are commonly found to be affected in children clinically diagnosed with conduct or attention deficit hyperactivity disorders."

 Reducing phthalate exposure low may prove tricky at first, but this kind of smart strategy may hold the key to both improved fertility and neurological health protection for babies.
 It’s an important step to take because as a population many US persons consume close to or above the daily tolerable limit of phthalate.

 "…At present, DEHP exposures in the general population appear to be close to the tolerable daily intake (TDI), suggesting that at least some individuals exceed the TDI" (7)

 I regularly post extra updates on new fertility research, tips and strategies, along with research on environmental toxins and fertility on my Facebook page